 The History of Photography

-MODE OF DELIVERY: Live Remote Instruction - Zoom
+MODE OF DELIVERY: Hybrid with Live Remote Instruction - Zoom

 INSTRUCTOR: Dara Rosenwasser is a practicing Central Coast artist with a background in strengthening community through visual storytelling and oral history projects.
 She received her MFA in photography from the San Francisco Art Institute and her BFA from Seattle University.
 She has worked as a professional artist since 2005 and continues to exhibit her work on a national level. - www.Dararosenwasser.com